fryn/html5slider/README.md

 #### a JavaScript implementation of HTML5 `<input type=range>` for Firefox 4

-It transforms all input elements with type range from textboxes to sliders on-the-fly automatically, so it does not require any input.
+It transforms all input elements with type range from textboxes to sliders on-the-fly automatically, leaving no need for manual function calls.

 Try out a [live demo](http://frankyan.com/labs/sliderjs.html) of it in action!